palewire/first-github-scraper/docs/action.md

           echo test, and deploy your project.
 ```

 This Action is triggered when there is a "pull" or a "push" to the repository's `main` branch.
 This Action just ran when we pushed our commit to the repository.
-These events are defined by this portion in the workflow.
+These events are defined by this portion of the workflow.

 ```{code-block} yaml
 :emphasize-lines: 6-11